 4. The crap clothes

-I know it was a good 14 years ago, but I don’t remember clothes in 2003 being as impossibly bad as they are in Love Actually.
-Most of the fashion faux-pas can be attributed to Juliet: The hairy cardigan she gets married in, the Oliver Twist hat she wears to watch the wedding video, and the fact she’s constantly wearing crop tops in December, for example.
+I know it was a good 14 years ago, but I don’t remember clothes in 2003 being as bad as they are in Love Actually.
+Most of the fashion faux-pas can be attributed to Juliet: The hairy cardigan she gets married in, the Oliver Twist hat she wears to watch the wedding video, and the fact she’s constantly wearing crop tops in December.
 However, honorary mentions must be given to Mark’s colour-blocked fleece after he inexplicably runs from his own home, Peter’s completely unacceptable metallic shirt (albeit the most interesting thing about his character), and Sarah for wearing a woolly hat TO A WEDDING.
-Oh, and the sheer volume of turtlenecks.
+Oh, and the sheer amount of turtlenecks.
 Dear God, the turtlenecks.

 5. The implausibility of it all

 Yeah yeah, it’s a rom-com and we’re supposed to suspend our disbelief, but there’s an awful lot of suspending to be done when it comes to Love Actually.
 General elections apparently take place in November.
 People seem to like the Prime Minister.
 There’s a school play on Christmas Eve involving half of London.
-A mere two years after 9/11, a young Jojen Reed manages to sneak through customs in the UK’s biggest airport and outrun security and no one’s really that arsed.
+A mere two years after 9/11, a young Jojen Reed from Game of Thrones manages to sneak through customs in the UK’s biggest airport and outrun security and no one’s really that fussed.